dbeley/bandcamp-library-scraper/README.md

 ## Fields extracted

-### collection / wishlist / full_discography
+### collection / wishlist / discography

 - artist name
+- alternate artist (only for discography)
 - album name
 - number of collections in (only for wishlist and collection)
-- price for the digital release (only for wishlist and full_discography)
+- price for the digital release (only for wishlist and discography)
-- currency for the digital release (only for wishlist and full_discography)
+- currency for the digital release (only for wishlist and discography)

 ### artists